Moulik6235/Campus-placement-Management-Portal/README.md

 ---

 ## 📄 License
-Designed and Developed for GCCBA.
+Designed and Developed (College Name).
 All rights reserved.